miki-hermann/mcp/README.md

-    mcp-check   (for checking the accuracy of the produced formula) mcp-predict (for prediction of values in test data files) mcp-chk2tst (for transforming check files to test files)
+    mcp-check   (for checking the accuracy of the produced formula) mcp-predict (for prediction of values in test data files) mcp-chk2tst (for transforming check files to test files) mc-mat2csv  (for transforming a matrix file to CSV file: spaces -> commas)

 Additionally, the distribution contains the following files: